shahi3/js_shahil/README.md

+# first
-# this is my first repo
+this is my first repo
 <br>
 author - shahil gusain